Hong Kong–Zhuhai–Macau Bridge: Usage

-By 2024, over 10,000 private, coach and goods vehicles cross the HZM Bridge everyday.
+and by 2024, over 10,000 private, coach and goods vehicles were crossing the HZM Bridge every day.
 In addition, most of the bridge's traffic is carried on frequent shuttle buses, this is reflected in the high passenger traffic figures crossing the bridge relative to the volume of private vehicles, with over 75,000 passengers crossing the bridge per day in 2024.

-On 31 January 2025, the Zhuhai port of the bridge reported a new record of 156,000 passenger trips in a single day, a new record since the bridge's opening.
+On 31 January 2025, the Zhuhai port of the bridge reported a new record of 156,000 passenger trips in a single day.

 Delays and budget overruns

 The artificial island housing the Hong Kong Boundary Crossing Facilities (HKBCF) was reported drifting due to an unconventional method, hitherto unused in Hong Kong, for land reclamation using a row of circular steel cells pile-driven into the mud and filled with inert material to form a seawall.

 The drifting of parts of the reclaimed island allegedly caused a delay in the HZMB project.
-The Highways Department denied various reports of movement up to 20 m but admitted that parts of the reclaimed land had moved "up to six or seven metres", claiming that some movement was expected and safety had not been jeopardised.
+In 2015 the Highways Department denied various reports of movement up to 20 m but admitted that parts of the reclaimed land had moved "up to six or seven metres", claiming that some movement was expected and safety had not been jeopardised.

 Mainland contractors also reportedly had difficulty constructing immersed tubes for their section of the project, with the director of the Guangdong National Development and Reform Commission stating that 2020 would be a difficult target to meet.

 By 2017, the Main Bridge of the HZMB project had experienced a cost overrun of about ¥10 billion, blamed on increased labour and material costs, as well as changes to the design and construction schemes.